-- 4.9.1.
-Students are entitled to challenge the outcome of any academic assessment or termination of registration on academic grounds, by lodging an Academic Appeal on one or more of the following grounds: - Administrative error or procedural irregularity in the way in which the assessment was conducted - There is evidence of prejudice or of bias such that the validity of the result of examination is called into question - Their performance was adversely impacted by extenuating circumstances which they could not disclose to examiners within 7 days of the assessment affected - 4.9.2.
-Academic Appeals cannot be submitted on the following grounds: - Ignorance of assessment requirements and assessment regulations - Challenge of academic judgement - Appeals based on extenuating circumstances which do not provide evidence to explain why those circumstances could not have been brought to the attention of the examiners within 7-days of the assessment. - 4.9.3.
-Academic Appeals must be received in accordance with the Appeals Procedure.
-Academic Appeals received which do not adhere to the Appeals Procedure may not be considered. - 4.9.4.
-Once the Academic Appeals Procedure has been completed, any student who is dissatisfied with the final decision may refer matters for external review to the Office for the Independent Adjudicator.
+- 4.9.1 Postgraduate research students are entitled to request a review of the outcome from a Transfer of Registration panel, Special Academic Review and/or Research Degree Examination in accordance with the guidelines established in the Code of Practice for Postgraduate Research and Training, by lodging an Academic Appeal on one or more of the following grounds: - Administrative error or procedural irregularity in the way in which the assessment was conducted - There is evidence of prejudice or of bias such that the validity of the result of examination is called into question - Their performance was adversely impacted by extenuating circumstances which they could not disclose to examiners within 7 days of the assessment affected - 4.9.2 Academic Appeals cannot be submitted on the following grounds: - Ignorance of assessment requirements and assessment regulations - Challenge of academic judgement - Appeals based on extenuating circumstances which do not provide evidence to explain why those circumstances could not have been brought to the attention of the examiners within 7-days of the assessment

-4.10.
-Feedback
+- 4.9.3 Academic Appeals must be received in accordance with the Appeals Procedure.
+Academic Appeals received which do not adhere to the Appeals Procedure may not be considered. - 4.9.4 Once the Academic Appeals Procedure has been completed, any student who is dissatisfied with the final decision may refer matters for external review to the Office for the Independent Adjudicator.

-4.10.1.
-It is the responsibility of the main supervisor to provide written feedback within a reasonable timeframe on written work submitted by the student, as specified in the Code of Practice.
+4.10 Feedback

-4.11.
-Ethics
+4.10.1 It is the responsibility of the main supervisor to provide written feedback within a reasonable timeframe on written work submitted by the student, as specified in the Code of Practice.

-- 4.11.1.
-Students and staff whose research or research study, whether conducted within the College or elsewhere, involves work concerned with living (or recently deceased) beings or with data and materials derived from such beings or that might unduly affect the environment and hence change the lives of beings within that environment must receive ethics approval from the relevant departmental and College committees as appropriate. - 4.11.2.
-In addition to the College Intellectual Property guidance set out in the students Terms & Conditions, research students are expected to make their thesis publicly available unless they specifically opt out.
+4.11 Ethics

-4.11.3.
-All students must be given relevant training in forms of scholarship, research ethics, and research methods appropriate to their particular discipline.
+- 4.11.1 Students and staff whose research or research study, whether conducted within the College or elsewhere, involves work concerned with living (or recently deceased) beings or with data and materials derived from such beings or that might unduly affect the environment and hence change the lives of beings within that environment must receive ethics approval from the relevant departmental and College committees as appropriate. - 4.11.2 In addition to the College Intellectual Property guidance set out in the students Terms & Conditions, research students are expected to make their thesis publicly available unless they specifically opt out. - 4.11.3 All students must be given relevant training in forms of scholarship, research ethics, and research methods appropriate to their particular discipline.